Factor-X/citizenReserve/technical-documents/ProjectSetup.md

 This is not the case here.

 What we have noticed is that the eu.factorx.citizens.Global class extending Play GlobalSettings was never instantiated when tests were called.
-As a result, ebean.default is indeed not initialised hence the observed message.
+As a result, ebean.default is indeed not initialised despite its presence in conf/application.conf what explains the error message.